 45. Stakeholders from all parts of the water system will benefit from increased community awareness, social capital and increased capacity of their water management institutions.
 The beneficiaries of the project interventions will be all rural community members in the target areas, which are directly or indirectly dependent on irrigated agriculture, use upper catchment areas for grazing and harvest of wild-growing plants and wood, and are potentially affected by natural disasters.
 All target provinces are multi-ethnic and the project will facilitate equitable access to its benefits independent of ethnicity with special attention that marginalized minorities are adequately addressed.
 Marginalized minorities may include internally displaced persons, returning refugees, families of war victims, nomadic groups and others.
 Minority groups need to be identified during proposal development and their specific vulnerabilities, needs and potentials for inclusion in the project activities assessed.
-Social cohesion will be strengthened by joint work and community.
+Social cohesion will be strengthened by joint work and community contributions to the construction and rehabilitation of irrigation systems, benefiting the entire community.
 This experience of successful joint community action can be a powerful catalyst for further action to improve the livelihoods of local groups.
 Addressing water distribution within communities and between villages, with improved and stabilized water supply for downstream users, by joint assessment, planning and action will improve collaboration within and between communities and reduce conflict over resource access.
 The improved dialog, networking and collaboration among stakeholders will be a major contribution to local development.

 52 Afghanistan Food Security and Agriculture Cluster 2018.
-Emergency Food Security Assessment in Rural Afghanistan - Key Findings.
+Emergency Food Security Assessment in Rural Afghanistan -Key Findings.
 Draft version, August 2018.